JanSpindler/NRC-HPM-Renderer/README.md

 # NRC-HPM-Renderer

 This project is the implementation of my bachelor thesis "Real-time Neural Radiance Caching in Heterogeneous Participating Media".
-A MLP is used to approximate the 5D radiance distribution within a participating medium.
-In rendering a path is terminated into the MLP which returns the approximated radiance.
+A volumetric path tracer is augmented by terminating paths early and approximating the remaining radiance using a multi layer perception.
+This MLP is called the Neural Radiance Cache.

 The thesis can be found in the "doc" folder.